STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 In addition, procedures are in place to enable the Directors to obtain independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.

 As the business has developed, the composition of the Board has been under constant review to ensure that it remains appropriate to the managerial requirements of the Group.
-In line with the requirements of the Company’s Articles of Association, four Directors retired at the Annual General Meeting and being eligible, offered themselves for re-election.
+In line with the requirements of the Company’s Articles of Association, three Directors retired at the Annual General Meeting and being eligible, offered themselves for re-election.

 6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities